osamuaoki/dot-vim/README.md

 ```

 For select submodule repos I own and wish to push my changes, e.g.,
-`securemodelines` , I do the following:
+`vim-spell-under` , I do the following:

 ```
- $ cd ~/.vim/pack/gitsubmodules/opt/securemodelines
+ $ cd ~/.vim/pack/gitsubmodules/opt/vim-spell-under
  $ git remote set-url --delete --push origin DISABLED_FOR_PUSH

 ```

-or edit `~/.vim/.git/modules/securemodelines/config` which may be easier.
+or edit `~/.vim/.git/modules/vim-spell-under/config` which may be easier.

 Then let's fix all detached HEAD.
 (Maybe there is a easier path...)